 Teresa and Paul

 What a stunning wedding Teresa and Paul had!
-A morning celebration so they could eat, drink mingle with their guests before spending the sunset in a beautiful forest having photographs taken to commemorate their day,
+A morning celebration so they could eat, drink and mingle with their guests before spending the sunset in a beautiful forest having photographs taken to commemorate their day,

 Teresa recalls how she and Paul met.
 “We met while playing a friendly game of Ultimate Frisbee on the Gold Coast.
 We quickly became good friends through our love of spending quality time together and thrashing out the deeper questions of life.
 Paul helped me through many tough times and we bonded very quickly and deeply.
 After we were friends for a year, we realised our bond was stronger than just mere friendship.
 We started dating and Paul proposed on our year and a half anniversary.”